 Ten Things Faculty Should Know about Students with Disabilities

-1. The DRC website is the best starting point for information on students with disabilities.
+- The DRC website and the Faculty Handbook [docx] are the best starting points for information on students with disabilities and accommodations.

 Section XI states: Appeals Procedures